Last Updated on May 20, 2025 by alli

 For your safety, you should only ever connect with people that you know in real life.
 It’s important to always be careful before accepting any friend requests because connecting with a stranger can be dangerous.
 You don’t know what the stranger is capable of and it could lead to cyberbullying, harassment or worse.

-For more tips, advice and free resources, don’t forget to subscribe to Little Girl Shining.
-You’ll be joining a group of mums with one special thing in common… we all have little girls x
+For more ‘girl mum’ topics, tips, and free resources, don’t forget to subscribe to Little Girl Shining.
+You’ll be joining a group of mums with one special thing in common… we all have little girls! x